Toric vector bundles, non-abelianization, and spectral networks: Introduction

-Spectral networks and non-abelianization were introduced in \cite{Spectral_networks}.
-They allow mathematicians to study relations between the moduli of local systems on two Riemann surfaces with or without boundaries/punctures.
-Given an $r$-fold branched covering map of Riemann surfaces $p:L\to C$ and a rank 1 local system $\cu{L}$ on $\Sigma$, one wants to define $p_*\cu{L}$ as a rank $r$ locally system on $C$.
+\emph{Spectral networks} and \emph{non-abelianization} were introduced in \cite{Spectral_networks}.
+Given an $r$-fold branched covering map of real orientable surfaces $p:L\to C$ and a rank 1 local system $\cu{L}$ on $L$, one wants to define $p_*\cu{L}$ as a rank $r$ locally system on $C$.
 However, the naive pushforward $p_*\cu{L}$ receives non-trivial monodromies around the branch locus.
-A spectral network, roughly, is a combinatorial tool that tells us how to resolve these monodromies to result in a rank $r$ local system on $C$ with certain decorations on boundaries/punctures.
-The rank $r$ local system obtained in this way is called the non-abelianization of $\cu{L}$ with respect to the spectral network.
+A spectral network, roughly, is a collection of paths on $C$ that satisfies some combinatorial rules.
+These rules guide us on how to resolve these monodromies to result in a rank $r$ local system on $C$.
+The rank $r$ local system obtained in this way is called the \emph{non-abelianization of $\cu{L}$ with respect to the spectral network}.
+By the definition of spectral networks, non-abelianization gives more than a local system on $C$.
+It comes with natural decorations on the boundaries/punctures of $C$, called the \emph{flag data}.
+As we will see in Section \ref{sec:mirror_construction}, these flag data are the key to relating non-abelianizations, which are local systems, with toric vector bundles, which are coherent sheaves.

-In \cite{Nho_spectral_network_family_fleor}, Nho showed that non-abelianization is the same as family Floer when the Lagrangian is the spectral curve of some meromorphic quadratic differential.
-Based on the SYZ philosophy, it is very natural to ask how spectral networks and non-abelianization contribute to vector bundles.
-The main goal of this paper is to construct toric vector bundles on complete toric surfaces via spectral networks and non-abelianization.
-To do this, we begin with a 2-dimensional $\Lambda_{\bb{L}^{\trop}}$-admissible Lagrangian multi-section multi-section $\bb{L}$ in $T^*M_{\bb{R}}$, i.e. $\bb{L}^{\infty}\subset\Lambda_{\bb{L}^{\trop}}^{\infty}$, and define the notion of \emph{spectral networks subordinate to $\bb{L}$} (Definition \ref{def:spectral_network_L}).
-Such spectral network may not exist for general $\bb{L}$, but when it does, it allows us to give an explicit construction of a family of toric vector bundles on the toric surface $X_{\Sigma}$, parametrized by the moduli of rank 1 local systems on (the domain of) $\bb{L}$.
-The first main result of this paper is the following
+In \cite{Nho_spectral_network_family_fleor}, when $L\subset T^*C$ is the spectral curve of a meromorphic differential on $C$, Nho showed that non-abelianization of an almost-flat local system $\cu{L}$ on $L$ is the same as the \emph{family Floer assignment} $x\mapsto HF((L,\cu{L}),T_x^*C)$.
+Motivated by the work of Nho and mirror symmetry, it is very natural to ask how spectral networks and non-abelianization contribute to vector bundles.
+The main goal of this paper is to give \emph{explicit} construction of toric vector bundles on complete toric surfaces via spectral networks and non-abelianization.
+The main result of this paper is the following